wasinski/pyvelope/README.md

 ## Current progress

-Right now the focus is on establishing some sensible interfaces for this library
+Basic APIs both for producer and consumer sides were established and can be looked up in `examples/`.
+For now the main focus will be to implement them for AWS cloud platforms, mainly SQS, Eventbridge and Lambda runtime.